edsl/articulos/abundancia_roja.markdown

 sources.
-By revealing the contingency of conditions for species survival, and the possibility for their anthropogenic change, such ‘knowledge infrastructures’ of people, artifacts, and institutions (Edwards, 2010:
-17) – not just for climate measurement, but also for the monitoring of ocean acidification, deforestation, species loss, fresh water availability – reveal the blind spot of Hayek’s catallaxy in which the very grounds for human existence figure as an arbitrary ‘externality’.
+By revealing the contingency of conditions for species survival, and the possibility for their anthropogenic change, such ‘knowledge infrastructures’ of people, artifacts, and institutions (Edwards, 2010: 17) – not just for climate measurement, but also for the monitoring of ocean acidification, deforestation, species loss, fresh water availability – reveal the blind spot of Hayek’s catallaxy in which the very grounds for human existence figure as an arbitrary

+de medición y proyección climatológica, es decir el aparato de estaciones meteorológicas, satélites, sensores, registros digitales y simulaciones por computadora masivas que se originaron, como la Internet, durante la planificación estadounidense de la Guerra Fría

+‘externality’.
 So-called ‘green capital’ attempts to subordinate such bio-data to price signals.
 It is easy to point to the fallacy of pricing non-linear and catastrophic events: what is the proper tag for the last tiger, or the carbon emission that triggers uncontrollable methane release?
 But bio-data and bio-simulations also now have to be included in any concept of communist collective planning.
 Insofar as that project aims at a realm of freedom that escapes the necessity of toil, the common goods it creates will have to be generated with cleaner energy, and the free knowledge it circulates have metabolic regulation as a priority.
 Issues of the proper remuneration of labor time require integration into ecological calculations.
 No bio-deal that does not recognize the aspirations of millions of planetary proletarians to escape inequality and immiseration will succeed, yet labour metrics themselves need to be rethought as part of a broader calculation of the energy expenditures compatible with collective survival.

 Conclusion: For K-ommunism?
 Marx (1964), in his famous, or notorious, comparison of the ‘worst of architects’ and the ‘best of bees’, saw the